 Personality Traits:

-Great with children and other pets
+- Good with kids and other pets

 Appearance: